 Humans also dance or sing, but far more common is speaking.

 Language is humans’ ritual courtship dance.

-Instead of selecting mates based on display of dance moves, tails or songs, we started selecting each other based on ideas, stories, humor and conversational skills.
+Instead of selecting mates based on the display of dance moves, tails, or songs, we started selecting each other based on ideas, stories, humor, and conversational skills.

 Which, in turn, were just another indicator of mental faculties and overall fitness.